A Guide to Dunedin Fashion and One of a Kind Pieces

 385 Moray Place, Central Dunedin, Dunedin

-Walking into this charming Lower Stuart Street shop is like stepping into another world.
+Walking into this charming lower Stuart Street shop is like stepping into another world.
 After getting a warm welcome from the store’s delightful owners Vanessa and Warren, you are free to explore to your heart’s content.
 Their exquisite and precious collections mix the old and the new with plentiful treasures of both yesteryear and today.
 Treat yourself to something out of the ordinary – vintage dresses from the swinging ‘60s, eclectic costume jewellery, or timeless treasures and trinkets.
-Showcasing delicate pieces and beloved items of days gone by, it’s the perfect place to pick up something completely unique.
+Showcasing delicate pieces and beloved items of days gone by, it’s the perfect place to pick up something totally unique.

 Belle Bird Boutique